elastic/cloud-on-k8s/deploy/eck-stack/README.md

 helm repo add elastic https://helm.elastic.co && helm repo update

 # Install the ECK-Stack helm chart
-# This will setup a 'quickstart' Elasticsearch and Kibana resource
+# This will setup a 'quickstart' Elasticsearch and Kibana resource in the 'elastic-stack' namespace
-$ helm install my-release -n my-namespace elastic/eck-stack --create-namespace
+$ helm install my-release -n elastic-stack elastic/eck-stack --create-namespace
 ```

 More information on the different ways to use the ECK Stack chart to deploy Elastic Stack resources